oMaster120o/oMaster120o/README.md

-Self taught insterested in CyberSecurity field and actively researching about it and learning every day.
+Self-taught insterested in CyberSecurity field and actively researching about it and learning every day.

 **insterests**: Red Teaming, development of PoCs, low level programming.